Last updated July 2, 2019

 - What items should be brought with and what is provided?

-- Does the center offer outpatient therapy or will they help set up in-home services if needed after the rehab stay is complete?
+- Does the center offer outpatient therapy and/or what's their process for helping set up in-home services if needed after the rehab stay is complete?

-Most of all, take note of your gut feelings about a center.
+Most of all, take note of your gut feelings about each place.
 You’ll notice how you felt when you set foot in the doors.
-Were you warmly greeted?
+Were you greeted warmly?
 Did the staff smile in the halls?
 Did people seem content?
 Were common areas clean and free of odors?

 Once you’ve made your decision, the best part is next – focusing on healing and recovering.